knewter/ansuz/README.markdown

 ## Quick Start

  1. clone from github: git clone git://github.com/knewter/ansuz.git
- 2. install gems: sudo rake gems:install
- 3. rake ansuz:install will help create your database.yml, create the databases, run all migrations, then plugin migrations, and create an initial admin user
+ 2. rake ansuz:install - this will help create your database.yml, create the databases, run all migrations, then plugin migrations, and create an initial admin user

 NOTE: SQLite has problems with ansuz, please don't use it for now.

-NOTE: See the [Ansuz Site Launcher](http://github.com/knewter/ansuz_launcher/tree/master)

-If run with sudo on a server with passenger set up and all the gems already installed, it will check out a new ansuz and set up a fresh database for it and set up a vhost for the domain specified.
+NOTE: See the [Ansuz Site Launcher](http://github.com/knewter/ansuz_launcher/tree/master) If run with sudo on a server with passenger set up and all the gems already installed, it will check out a new ansuz and set up a fresh database for it and set up a vhost for the domain specified.
 So, then if that domain points to the server, Bam!
 Done.

 ## This software is BSD licensed.
 See the COPYING file for details.